 - Two 88-person lecture halls and one 28-person seminar room equipped with computer/video projection systems and network connections.
 The halls also have tables designed for use by students with disabilities and assistive audio systems for students with hearing impairment.
-The chairs in all three rooms are beginning to fail; one such failure resulted in a student falling to floor.
-The student was not injured, but the possibility exists.
-All three rooms have at least one non-functioning chair. - Two 28-person general chemistry labs with a shared analytical balance room.
+The chairs in all three rooms are beginning to fail; all three rooms have at least one non-functioning chair. - Two 28-person general chemistry labs with a shared analytical balance room.
 Each general chemistry lab is equipped with 14 computer workstations and four fume hoods.
 The balance room houses 13+ electronic analytical balances for student use. - One 26-person organic chemistry with an adjacent instrument room.
-The lab is equipped similarly to the general chemistry labs, and the instrument room has most of the large instruments in the department.
+The lab is equipped similarly to the general chemistry labs, and the instrument room houses most of the large instruments in the department.
 The stools for this laboratory are stored in stacks in the front of the room.
 A separate storage space or solution is needed to clear this space. - A portable laboratory station for use by students with disabilities is available for students who need accommodation in the laboratory.
 However, the unit is too big, and a disabled student has no easy access to fume hoods in the laboratories. - A stockroom with storage space for laboratory equipment and chemicals, and limited space for preparing and staging materials for laboratory experiments, which are kept on carts and moved into to the laboratory just before each lab period.
 The stockroom has very limited (approx. 90 sq. ft) office space for two full-time stockroom employees and a number of part-time student workers. - Seven offices for full-time faculty. - A new space is needed for students to be able to work and study together.
 Currently, students are confined to the hallways and entryway of the building when not in class. - A departmental office with space for our administrative assistant, mailboxes, a conference table for meetings, office supplies storage and most of our office equipment.
 A separate conference/break room for meetings would allow for more flexibility in the use of this space.
-Perhaps this space could serve as a combined conference room/student work area. - An equipment room behind the instrument room which is currently used for storage and for administering exams. - Six storage closets, two used for lab stool storage, two for equipment, and two for utilities/custodial supplies. - One toilet for staff use.

-- There are no student restrooms in the building.
+Perhaps this space could serve as a combined conference room/student work area. - An equipment room behind the instrument room which is currently used for storage and for administering exams. - Six storage closets, two used for lab stool storage, two for equipment, and two for utilities/custodial supplies. - One toilet for staff use. - There are no student restrooms in the building.
 Student restrooms are needed. - The building has no air conditioning outside of the lecture halls.
 During hot weather, students lab goggles fog up and students tend to remove them, creating an ongoing laboratory safety issue.

-The Chemistry Department is located in Bech Hall, a sixteen-sided, 12,000 square-foot building that is now over fifty years old.
-The facility is showing its age and is at its maximum carrying capacity, yet the staff maintains it with great pride.
 The Department is anticipating the future construction of a new science building which will alleviate the space constraints felt in the stockroom, adjunct faculty office, department office/conference room, student study areas and laboratories, as well as provided needed upgrades to restroom availability, HVAC, and natural light availability.
 Nonetheless, given that a new building is still in the distant future, there are a number of improvements that can be made now to the current facility that will improve it in a worthwhile way.